maxi-blocks/maxi-blocks/readme.txt

 * Fix: Enhanced Interaction Builder reliability for Show/Hide actions with consistent behaviour and proper execution of visibility toggles across all interactive elements.
 * Fix: Resolved frontend pagination issues when displaying posts from child taxonomies with accurate post filtering and proper navigation through hierarchical taxonomy structures.
 * Fix: Corrected Scroll Effects functionality on smaller screens when using anchor links for proper navigation across all responsive breakpoints.

-_Updates 5 Nov 2025_
-MaxiBlocks v2.1.6
-* Update: Rebranded Pro features to Cloud, providing clearer terminology and improved user understanding of cloud-based functionality.
-* Update: Updated npm packages and dependencies to the latest versions for enhanced security measures and improved stability across all plugin features.
-* Update: Introduced option to hide native Gutenberg responsive preview controls, allowing for a cleaner and more streamlined editing interface.
-* Fix: Resolved Interaction Builder relations disappearing after duplicating blocks and removing the original, ensuring a consistent editing experience and maintaining interaction configurations.
-* Fix: Corrected copy-paste functionality for blocks and page duplication, ensuring all block settings and styles are properly transferred.
-* Fix: Enhanced template parts rendering and editing experience in the Site Editing Experience editor, ensuring proper functionality and consistent behaviour.
-* Fix: Addressed taxonomy styling issues on the frontend when using the All Archive template, ensuring custom taxonomy pages display correctly with proper style inheritance.
-* Fix: Resolved custom colours in Style Cards breaking frontend styles in specific scenarios, maintaining consistent visual presentation across all pages.

 == Upgrade Notice ==